single-spa/self-hosted-shared-dependencies/README.md

       ],
     },
   ],

+  // Optional, defaults to false
+  // When true, will parse the package.json file and use the
+  // dependencies as the package list
+  usePackageJSON: false,

   // Optional, defaults to "npm"
   // Change the name of the output directory where the static assets